MichaelCurrin/dev-cheatsheets/index.md

 > {{ site.description }}

-Welcome to **Dev Cheatsheets** - a quick reference for showing you how to use a CLI tool, language or library by focusing on syntax and real world examples.
-While keeping explanation paragraphs to a minimum.
+Welcome to **Dev Cheatsheets**.
+A quick reference for showing you how to use a CLI tool, language or library.

+Including syntax but emphasizing real world examples.
+While trying to keep explanation paragraphs to a minimum.

 <div align="center" style="padding-bottom: 1em;">
     <a href="{{ site.baseurl }}{% link cheatsheets/index.md %}">